APRA Service Charter

 APRA will continue to research further meaningful performance indicators of the broader impact of prudential supervision and into the benefits of a robust prudential framework.
 In particular, APRA undertakes surveys of regulated institutions, industry bodies and other stakeholders to assist our understanding of the impact of the prudential framework and the effectiveness of our supervision.

 APRA is accountable for its actions and performance in a number of ways.
 APRA produces an Annual Report for Parliament, is subject to financial and performance audits by the Australian National Audit Office and senior APRA executives appear regularly before parliamentary committees.
 APRA's Annual Report contains a review of APRA's performance.
-The 'Publications' section of APRA's website www.apra.gov.au provides APRA's Annual Reports, the results of the Financial Sector Assessment Program (FSAP) Assessment conducted by the International Monetary Fund (IMF) and the peer review of Australia conducted by the Financial Stability Board (FSB).
-The FSAP included an assessment of APRA's requirements and processes against the Basel Core Principles for Banking Supervision and the IAIS Core Principles for Insurance Supervision, which are international benchmarks.
+The Publications section provides APRA's Annual Reports, the results of the Financial Sector Assessment Program (FSAP) Assessment conducted by the International Monetary Fund (IMF) and the peer review of Australia conducted by the Financial Stability Board (FSB).
+The FSAP includes an assessment of APRA's requirements and processes against the Basel Core Principles for Banking Supervision and the International Association of Insurance Supervisors (IAIS) Core Principles for Insurance Supervision, which are international benchmarks.
 The FSB peer review included evaluation of the steps taken by APRA to address the FSAP recommendations.